ERS Georgia State Employees' Pension and Savings Plan (GSEPS)

 - You may increase or decrease your 401(k) contribution rate at any time.

-- The 401(k) employer contribution is subject to a 5-year vesting schedule, vesting 20% for each completed year of service in a GSEPS eligible position.
+- The employer match portion of your 401(k) balance is subject to a 5-year vesting schedule.
+You vest 20% of the employer match for each completed year of service in a GSEPS-eligible position.

-Provides State matching up to 3% with member contributing 5%, utilizing the Peach State Reserves 401(k) Plan.
+Provides State matching up to 5% with member contributing 5%, under the Peach State Reserves 401(k) Plan.

-- The 401(k) employer contribution is subject to a 5-year vesting schedule, vesting 20% for each completed year of service in a GSEPS-eligible position
+- The employer match portion of the member’s 401(k) balance is subject to a 5-year vesting schedule.
+A member vests 20% of the employer match for each completed year of service in a GSEPS-eligible position.

-During the 2008 Georgia Legislative Session, the legislature passed Senate Bill 328, which provides for a new retirement plan for state employees hired on and after January 1, 2009.
+During the 2008 Georgia Legislative Session, the legislature passed Senate Bill 328, which provided for a new retirement plan for state employees hired on and after January 1, 2009.

-There are three different types of Service Retirement in ERS:
+There are three different types of Service Retirement in the ERS pension plan:

-At least age 60 and a minimum of 10 years of creditable service (for certain Law Enforcement positions, age 55 and 10 years)
+- at least age 60 and a minimum of 10 years of creditable service

 Terminated Vested Retirement